jkelley/atri-pcie/README.md

 Installing persistently
 ---

-To install the driver and udev rules so that the module is loaded and the device files are created at boot time, use `sudo make install`.
+To install so that the module is loaded and the device files are created at boot time, use `sudo make install`.

 Testing
 ---